 How has the global pandemic affected Blutick and the edtech industry as a whole?

-The overall usage of edtech products has massively exploded.
+The overall usage of edtech products and edtech development has massively exploded.
 We saw a 100-fold increase in Blutick usage from February to April.

 On that note, what do you think the future of edtech will look like?